PaddlePaddle/PaddleSeg/configs/pp_mobileseg/README.md

 ### Deployment

 We deploy the model on mobile devices for inference.
 To do that, we need to export the model and use [PaddleLite](https://github.com/PaddlePaddle/Paddle-Lite/blob/develop/README_en.md) to inference on mobile devices.
-You can also refer to [lite deply guide](../../docs/deployment/lite/lite.md) for details of PaddleLite deployment.
+You can also refer to [lite deploy guide](../../docs/deployment/lite/lite.md) for details of PaddleLite deployment.

 #### 0. Preparation
 * An android mobile phone with usb debugger mode on and are already linked to your PC.